 The best Medicare Supplement insurance plans in Pennsylvania provide extra insurance that helps you cover your share of healthcare costs.
-Original Medicare insurance (Part A and Part B) has an approved amount for each service provided.
+Original Medicare insurance (Medicare Part A and Medicare Part B) has an approved amount for each service provided.
 It pays 80% of that amount.
 You are responsible for the remaining 20%.
 That 20% includes:

 Since the amount Original Medicare does not cover can be considerable, Medicare Supplement plans in Pennsylvania help bridge the gap.
 That is why these Medicare Supplement insurance plans are often called Medigap policies.

 Only those enrolled in Medicare Part A and Part B qualify for Medigap plans in Pennsylvania.
 All Medigap policies must be clearly labeled as Medicare Supplement insurance plans.

 Best Types of Medicare Supplement Plans in Pennsylvania

 To help cover the out-of-pocket expenses not covered through Original Medicare insurance, a Pennsylvania Medicare beneficiary can choose from 10 Medicare Supplement plans.
 Here’s what you need to know to find the best Medicare Supplement insurance plan in Pennsylvania:

 - A letter designates each plan, such as Plan G or Plan D.

 - Under federal rules, the Medigap plans in Pennsylvania are consistent.
 That means Plan G offers the same benefits regardless of which insurance company sells it.